openfaas/faas/guide/deployment_swarm_arm.md

  Image: alexellis/callme:armhf built.
  [0] < Builder done.
 ```

-Let's look at the 1st step in the Docker build:

-`FROM arm32v6/alpine:3.6`

-The main difference between running on a PC and running on an arm device is that the Dockerfile for our function used an arm base image.

 Now use the CLI to push the newly built function to Docker Hub: